 - Wales is compact and The Wales Way network of routes offer plenty of packed itineraries to discover.

-- International Convention Centre Wales will open in Newport in 2019 – providing a stage for business meetings, events and conferences.
+- International Convention Centre Wales in Newport – providing a stage for business meetings, events and conferences.

 - Wales has hosted major global events including The Ryder Cup 2010, the NATO Wales Summit 2014, UEFA Champions League Final 2017, the Volvo Ocean Race 2018 and The ICC Cricket World Cup will visit Sophia Gardens in Cardiff in 2019.